mentalblank/PYXIS/README.md

 - A modded Nintendo Switch is required.
 For more information, consult this [FAQ & CFW Guide](https://switch.hacks.guide/).
 - You can download Amiibo .bin and .nfc files through AmiiboGenerator, or from the [Amiibo Database](https://github.com/AmiiboDB/Amiibo) repository, and load them using the Emuiibo homebrew application.
+- Please do **NOT** upgrade to **firmware 20.0.0** or later unless necessary; not all homebrew is compatible with these firmware versions, an example of this is sys-tweak.
+- The PYXIS repository will automatically check for homebrew updates weekly, and releases a new AIO package **ONLY** if an update is found or I have manually run the build workflow.

 ## Credits